mikepoirier/java-101/README.md

-# Java-101
+# Java 101
-A project that helps teach how to program in Java
+A project that helps teach how to program in Java using TDD.

 ## Tutorial #1
-A simple hello world application.
+A simple hello world application

 #### Requirements: